o3de/o3de.org/content/docs/user-guide/assets/asset-processor/move-assets.md

 {{< note >}}
 Some assets that contain references may be in a binary format.
 For example, `.fbx` files can be either ascii or binary format.
 References in binary format files are not automatically updated.

-Because moving or deleting files might be a destructive operations, the `--move` and `--delete` commands require an additional `--confirm` option to perform the operation.
+Because moving or deleting files might be a destructive operation, the `--move` and `--delete` commands require an additional `--confirm` option to perform the operation.
 Using either command without the `--confirm` option only provides a preview of the results of the command.
 {{< /note >}}

 ## Move Syntax